tapestry-tool/tapestry-wp/README.md

     where `<key>` is the key you generated.

 If you complete these steps before running `npm run build`, you will have link previews working.

+### Changing videos to upload to Kaltura instead of localhost

+You may optionally set uploaded videos in Tapestry to upload to Kaltura (if you have access to the Kaltura platform) by following these instructions:

+1. In your wordpress root directory, run `composer install`.
+If successful, you will be able to see a `vendor` folder containing `kaltura`.
+2. Edit your Wordpress `wp-config.php` file and add the following lines right above the comment "That's all, stop editing!
+Happy publishing":
+    ```
+    define('KALTURA_ADMIN_SECRET', '');
+    define('KALTURA_PARTNER_ID', '');
+    define('KALTURA_SERVICE_URL', '');
+    ```
+The Kaltura Admininstrator Secret and Partner ID can be found by going to your Kaltura Settings > Integration tab in the Kaltura admin.
+The service URL is simply the main domain where your Kaltura videos are hosted on.

+3. Note the following wp variables as they can effect file uploading and HTTP request execution time limits in the WordPress server.
+This might be relevant for Kaltura and regular file upload as well.
+  File: `php.ini` or `php.conf.ini`
+  Variables of interest:
+    ```
+    post_max_size =
+    upload_max_filesize =
+    max_execution_time =
+    ```
+  In case of an HTTPS/SSL error troubleshoot with the following ([source](https://stackoverflow.com/questions/28858351/php-ssl-certificate-error-unable-to-get-local-issuer-certificate)):
+    ```
+    // Download the cacert.pem file from here: https://curl.se/docs/caextract.html and move it into C:/MAMP
+    // make sure this is uncommented
+    extension=php_openssl.dll
+    // Add these configuration lines
+    [SSL]
+    curl.cainfo="C:/MAMP/cacert.pem"
+    openssl.cafile="C:/MAMP/cacert.pem"
+    ```
+You should now be able to upload videos onto Kaltura.